Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 All activities required for site maintenance are complete.

-The latest csm-docs RPM has been installed on ncn-m001.
+The latest docs-csm RPM has been installed on the master nodes.

 1. Run ncn_add_remove_replace_ncn_pre-req.py to adjust the network.